InceptionNeXt: When Inception Meets ConvNeXt: Experiment

+It is observed that the speed improvement is much more significant for the lightweight model size, and the improvement gradually becomes smaller when the model size scales up.
+The reason is that computation complexity of depthwise and Inception depthwise convolutions are linear to channel number, \ie, $\mathcal{O}(C)$ where $C$ is channel number.
+For MLPs, their computation complexity is $\mathcal{O}(C^2)$.
+For larger models (larger $C$), its computation is further dominated by MLPs.
+By only improving depthwise convolution, the speed improvement becomes smaller when the model is larger.

 Besides the 4-stage framework \cite{vgg, resnet, swin}, another notable one is ViT-style \cite{vit} isotropic architecture which has only one stage.
-To match the parameters and MACs of DeiT, we construct \modelname{} (\textit{iso.}) following ConvNeXt \cite{convnext}.
-Specifically, for the small/base model, we set the embedding dimension as 384/768 and the block number as 18/18.
+To match the parameters and MACs of DeiT-S, we construct \modelname{}-S (\textit{iso.}) following ConvNeXt-S (\textit{iso.}) \cite{convnext}.
+Specifically, we set the embedding dimension as 384 and the block number as 18.
 Besides, we build a model called MetaNeXt-Attn which is instantiated from MetaNeXt block by specifying self-attention as token mixer.
 The aim of this model is to investigate whether it is possible to merge two residual sub-blocks of the Transformer block into a single one.
 The experiment results are shown in Table \ref{tab:iso}.
 It can be seen that \modelname{} can also perform well with the isotropic architecture, demonstrating \modelname{} exhibits good generalization across different frameworks.
 It is worth noting that MetaNeXt-Attn could not be trained to converge and only achieved an accuracy of 3.9\%.
 This result suggests that, unlike the token mixer in MetaFormer, the token mixer in MetaNeXt cannot be too complex.
 If it is, the model may not be trainable.